stryker-mutator/stryker-js/docs/guides/angular.md

 custom_edit_url: https://github.com/stryker-mutator/stryker-js/edit/master/docs/guides/angular.md
 ---

 StrykerJS supports Angular projects using the Angular CLI starting from @angular/cli v9.0.0.
-Are you using an older version?
-Then there are some tips later in this document.
+If you're using an older version, check the tips below.

-Angular 16 added [experimental support for jest](https://blog.angular.io/angular-v16-is-here-4d7a28ec680d#1048).
-This is also supported in StrykerJS.
+Angular 16 introduced [experimental support for Jest](https://blog.angular.io/angular-v16-is-here-4d7a28ec680d#1048), which is also supported in StrykerJS.

 ## Angular with Karma

 :::note

 This setup only works with @angular/cli 9.0.0 or higher.
-Are you using an older version of Angular?
-Then we highly suggest upgrading to at least version 9.0.0 of the cli.
-You can use the [Angular Update Guide](https://update.angular.io/) to help you with this.
-If it's not possible for you to upgrade your Angular version, please check out [the legacy guide for Stryker 3 and Angular CLI 6.1-8.2](./legacy/stryker-3/angular.md).
+If you're using an older version, we highly recommend upgrading to at least version 9.0.0 of the CLI.
+Refer to the [Angular Update Guide](https://update.angular.io/) for assistance.
+If upgrading isn't feasible, see [the legacy guide for Stryker 3 and Angular CLI 6.1-8.2](./legacy/stryker-3/angular.md).

 :::